How to Start Growing Microgreens: A Beginner's Guide

 We've seen many people invest hundreds (or even thousands) of dollars in equipment, seeds, and supplies upfront, only to get frustrated, overwhelmed, or realize that growing microgreens isn't quite what they expected.
 Starting small protects your investment, accelerates your learning, and honestly makes the whole experience much more enjoyable.

 So what does "starting small" actually look like?
-We're talking about a compact grow rack (not a full commercial setup), 4-12 trays maximum to start, and just a few easy-to-grow seed varieties.
+We're talking about a compact grow rack (not a full commercial setup), 4 to 12 trays maximum to start, and just a few easy-to-grow seed varieties.
 This gives you plenty to work with without becoming overwhelming.
 As you gain confidence and dial in your methods, you can gradually add more trays, expand your variety selection, and scale your setup based on what you've actually learned works for you.

 Where to Get Quality Microgreen Seeds

 Now that we've established why starting small is smart, let's talk about one of the most important decisions you'll make: where to source your seeds.
 Quality seeds are the foundation of successful microgreens, and this is one area where cutting corners to save a few dollars can really come back to haunt you.
+For a deeper dive on seed selection and food safety, see our microgreon seed quality and food safety guide.

 Our Recommended Seed Sources